A generating tree approach to k-nonnesting partitions and permutations: Open arc diagrams: An object under construction

 \subsection{Nestings and future nestings}

 Recall that a $k$-nesting in a partition diagram is a set of $k$ mutually nesting arcs, that is, arcs $(i_1, j_1),\dots,(i_{k}, j_{k})$ such that

 To incorporate the nesting constraint to the generating tree, we need to generalize the notion of $k$-nestings to open partition diagrams.

+As before, a \emph{(regular) $k$-nesting} in an open partition diagram is a set of $k$ mutually nesting (closed) arcs.
+To handle semi-arcs, we introduce the concept of a \emph{future $k$-nesting}.

+\begin{defn}A \emph{\bf future $k$-nesting} is a set of~$k-1$ mutually nesting arcs and one semi-arc, such that the left end-point of the semi-arc is to the left of the $k-1$-nesting. \end{defn}

+An example is drawn in Figure~\ref{fig:futurenesting}.
+Recall that since semi-arcs do not intersect, a semi-arc that is above another one also has its left endpoint further to the left.
+The following claim follows trivially.

-We define a \emph{(regular) $k$-nesting} in an open partition diagram to be a set of $k$ mutually nesting (closed) arcs.
-To handle semi-arcs, we introduce the concept of a \emph{future $k$-nesting}, which is a set of~$k-1$ arcs that form a regular $k-1$-nesting together with a single semi-arc whose left end-point is to the left of first end-point of the $k-1$-nesting (see Figure \ref{fig:futurenesting}).
-As its name suggests, any proper set partition that is a descendant of a diagram with a future $k$-nesting necessarily contains a $k$-nesting, because the semi-arc in the future $k$-nesting eventually has to close.
-Conversely, every partition diagram with a $k$-nesting has an ancestor with a future $k$-nesting, namely one where all but the outermost arc in the $k$-nesting have been closed.
-Note that having multiple semi-arcs above a $k-1$-nesting does not guarantee $\ell$-nestings in its descendants for $\ell>k$.
-For example, the three semi-arcs in Figure~\ref{fig:halfarc}, together with the arc under all three of them, become a $4$-nesting in the partition on left of Figure~\ref{fig:descendantshalfarc}, but they become three separate $2$-nestings in partition on the right.
+\begin{claim} If a semi-arc belongs to a future $k$-nesting, then any semi-arc above it also belongs to a future $k$-nesting. \end{claim}

+Note that having multiple semi-arcs above a $k-1$-nesting does not imply $\ell$-nestings in its descendants for $\ell>k$.
+For example, the three semi-arcs in Figure~\ref{fig:halfarc}, together with the arc under all three of them, become a $4$-nesting in the partition on the left of Figure~\ref{fig:descendantshalfarc}, but they become three separate $2$-nestings in the partition on the right.